 For some, the scene is all too familiar.
-A couple are on a groundhog day of arguments, living the same events time and time again, repeating the same disputes and feeling the same powerful negative emotions.
+A couple are on a repetitive round of arguments, living the same events time and time again, repeating the same disputes and feeling the same powerful negative emotions.
 Why does this happen?
 And how might couple counselling, individual counselling or psychotherapy help communication?
 Read more

 What is this thing called love,

 Just who can solve its mystery?